Christiane Amanpour: Since 2012: Return to CNN

 On 12 November 2020, Amanpour compared the Trump administration to the Nazis and Kristallnacht, saying, "It was the Nazis' warning shot across the bow of our human civilization that led to genocide against a whole identity, and in that tower of burning books, it led to an attack on fact, knowledge, history and truth.
 After four years of a modern-day assault on those same values by Donald Trump, the Biden-Harris team pledges a return to norms, including the truth."
 The Israeli government, along with some Jewish groups, called for Amanpour to apologize for this comparison.
 Israeli Diaspora Affairs Minister Omer Yankelevich urged an "immediate and public apology" for "belittling of the immense tragedy of the Holocaust."

-In February 2024, CNN employees, including Amanpour, confronted network executives over CNN's biased coverage of Israel's war in Gaza.
+In February 2024, CNN employees, including Amanpour, confronted network executives over what they deemed to be double standards in coverage of Israel's war in Gaza.
+In May 2025, the podcast "Christiane Amanpour Presents: The Ex Files with Jamie Rubin" was launched by Amanpour and her former husband James Rubin on Global.

 Refusal to wear a headscarf

-In September 2022, Amanpour terminated a scheduled TV interview with President of Iran Ebrahim Raisi in New York City during the seventy-seventh session of the United Nations General Assembly, following a last–minute demand that she wear a Chador headscarf while filming.
+In September 2022, Amanpour terminated a scheduled TV interview with the former President of Iran Ebrahim Raisi in New York City during the seventy-seventh session of the United Nations General Assembly, following a last–minute demand that she wear a Chador headscarf while filming.
 Amanpour vehemently responded that she could not agree to the "unprecedented and unexpected condition" and later reflected on the controversial situation, declaring that:

 Here in New York City, or anywhere else outside of Iran, I have never been asked by any Iranian president—and I have interviewed every single one of them since 1995—either inside or outside of Iran, never been asked to wear a head scarf.

 Public Broadcasting Service

 In May 2018, it was announced that Amanpour would permanently replace Charlie Rose on PBS after he was fired due to allegations of sexual misconduct.
 Her new program, Amanpour & Company, premiered on PBS on 10 September 2018.
 From the time of Charlie Rose's departure from PBS until the new show premiered, Amanpour was aired on PBS stations, as Amanpour on PBS.

 In 2020, Amanpour hosted the PBS daily program Amanpour & Company from her home in England due to the COVID-19 pandemic.
 Her program continues to be seen on television on PBS at many stations in various areas of the US, including at least four TV stations in the greater Los Angeles region of southern California.

-In April 2023, Amanpour misspoke and said that Israeli shooting victims Lucy, Maia and Rina Dee had been killed in a "shootout" instead of a "shooting," while the family was travelling in a car in the West Bank.
-Amanpour contacted the father of the family to personally apologise for misspeaking and subsequently did the same on her show.

-In October 2025, Amanpour issued an apology for comments she made earlier that day regarding Israeli hostages recently released after over two years of captivity by Hamas.
-In her original remarks, Amanpour suggested the hostages "were probably being treated better than the average Gazan" because Hamas used them as bargaining chips, which sparked significant backlash.
-She later expressed regret, calling her comments "insensitive and wrong."